josiahsams/tpcds-setup/README.md

 5. Take copy of the `tpcds_conf/`, `tpcds_queries/` and `tpcds_utils` directory and place it under `WORKDIR` directory.

-  *Note*: `WORKDIR` is where you will be running the scripts and all the log files and configuration files will be placed.
+  *Note* : `WORKDIR` is where you will be running the scripts and all the log files and configuration files will be placed.
 All the provided scripts expect WORKDIR to be made part of ~/.bashrc.
+Al

 6. Download jmeter version 2.13 from the below link,